isabella232/rtos-docs-pr.pl-pl/rtos-docs/netx/chapter4.md

 ## <a name="nx_ip_interface_attach"></a>nx_ip_interface_attach

-Dołącz interfejs sieciowy do wystąpienia protokołu IP
+Dołączanie interfejsu sieciowego do wystąpienia adresu IP

 ### <a name="prototype"></a>Prototype